Lezcano/GPIOServer/README.md

 <tbody>
 <tr>
 <td>
-Suppose you have a product using the RasPi GPIO connector.<p />
+Suppose you sell a product using the RasPi GPIO connector.<p />

 How does your customer control the attached hardware?<p />